HackYourFuture/Node.js/week3/MAKEME.md

 - to set headers use `fetch(<URL>, { headers: { 'XXXX': 'YYYY' } }`
 - the documentation at https://www.npmjs.com/package/node-fetch can be of great help

-### **Exercise 4: Fun with Mustache**
+### **Exercise 4: Fun with Handlebars**

 Do you know the game [Cards against humanity](https://cardsagainsthumanity.com/).
 It's a game where players need to fill blanks in a sentence to make the funniest joke:

 ![cards against humanity](https://www.snopes.com/tachyon/2015/11/cards-against-humanity.png?resize=865,391)

-Inspired by the game you want to write a program that simulates playing the game.
+Inspired by the game you want to write a node program that simulates playing the game.
 The program needs to fill in the blanks in the `_______ is great to ________` and print the result to the console.

 For the first blank select a random word from `subjects = ["shark", "popcorn", "poison", "fork", "cherry", "toothbrush", "cannon"]`